Soham4001A/RL_Tracking/README.md

 3. Experiment 'protect a target' policy with 'kill' mechanism

+3.5 Move to a different Training vs Simulation dataset

 4. Experiment moving to 3rd dimension

 5. Add further control polciies